 To join CFA Institute as a regular member, you must:

 - apply to be a CFA Institute member,

 - be accepted by CFA Institute,

 - activate your CFA Institute membership,

 You can apply to become a regular member of CFA Institute already when you pass your level 1 CFA exam.
-It is recommended that you also join your local society when you become a CFA Institute regular member.
 Society membership is open to CFA charterholders, but also to candidates and other individuals as long as they meet eligibility requirements.

 CFA Program Requirements Summed Up

 - Before you can register for the level 1 exam, you must first meet the CFA Program entrance requirements regarding education and/or work experience.

 - The quickest possible way to pass the 3 levels of the CFA exam is now 12 months but it’s a very strict and challenging scenario.